Youtube Facebook Twitter linked in

-We have decided to host the Conference in 2023 online to make it accessible to all our members.
+We decided to host the Conference in 2023 online to make it accessible to all our members.

 There is no denying climate change is having a catastrophic effect around the world and we must change how we live, both now and in the future.
 It is essential that agriculture plays its part in the latter, but additionally sets itself up for the challenges ahead of feeding a growing population.
 With just under 8 billion on our planet, another 0.5 billion by the end of the decade and just under 10 billion by 2050, the task is significant.